Why we have the NHS Knowledge and Library Hub

 An intuitive search experience that meets the needs of novice and more advanced searchers and includes semantic searching and a range of options for limiting results.

-Is the new NHS Knowledge and Library Hub an exercise in cost-saving?
+What does the NHS Knowledge and Library Hub mean for library staff?

 - an increase in the use of library services